CharlieGreenman/CharlieGreenman/README.md

 - 👥 Arlington, VA (work, but surprisingly a lot of people)
 - 🌿 Alexandria, VA (leafy overture)

-*As you can see I've been around.
-Most likely due to my complicated past with religion.
-Did you know I was once offered to be ordained as an Orthodox Rabbi as early as age 18 nonetheless?
-(Present day me is no longer religious, at least in the strict sense of the word.
-I apologize to my father who is a rabbi, my grandfather who is a rabbi etc. Tesla's father was a priest, Wright brothers father was a bishop, Houdini's father a Rabbi, Joseph Gutnick a Rabbi etc so I guess in good company.)
-In the arena as they say.*

 ## Greenman House Insignia
 <img src="https://github.com/user-attachments/assets/0ab25c6a-b499-4147-b643-66ca305bd020" width="350px" />